tybottorff/bottorffdocs/notes/literature_notes.md

  - cathepsins (lysosomal proteases) and thymus-specific serine protease alter MHC ligand repertoire presented to T cells during development, helps positive selection
 ### Antigen presentation in the medulla
  - transcriptional noise (low level transcription of any gene) may expose developing thymocytes to antigenic diversity of peripheral tissue (tissue-restricted antigens) without those peripheral antigens needing to be transited to thymus, not just inherent leaky gene expression but rather promiscuous gene expression and a distinct property of medullary thymic epithelial cells (1-3% of these cells express a particular tissue-restricted antigen but the cells get replace weekly changing topology of antigen expression in medulla)
+# Anti-integrin αvβ6 autoantibodies are a potential biomarker for ulcerative colitis-like immune checkpoint inhibitor-induced colitis
+ - αvβ6 autoantibodies in > 90% of patients with UC, and a subset of ICI-colitis is similar to UC
+ - see αvβ6 autoantibodies in ~30% of ICI-colitis patients and they have UC-like colitis (~2% of controls have these autoantibodies)
 # Anti-PD-1 and anti-CTLA-4 therapies in cancer: mechanisms of action, efficacy, and limitations
 ## Cancers evade and inhibit immune responses
  - cytokines (like IL-12) also help effective T cell stimulation